Distribution Transformers: Fast Approximate Bayesian Inference With On-The-Fly Prior Adaptation: Empirical Studies

 \section{Empirical Studies}

 We study the behaviour of our method in three settings: approximation of a tractable posterior, approximation of intractable posteriors, and a real-world sensor fusion problem posed as sequential inference.
-In the prior two settings, we benchmark our method against SVI \citep{svi}, implemented in PyTorch \citep{pytorch} with GPU parallelization, and PFNs \citep{pfns}, also implemented in PyTorch, fitting a Riemann distribution with the same number of model outputs as our DT.
-We share out code through an anonymised link \footnote{https://anonymous.4open.science/r/distribution-transformers-450D/}.
-In the absence of a fixed prior, we train PFNs using the same sampling scheme as our method, effectively marginalizing out the meta-prior, leaving a less informative prior.
-We expect PFNs to perform well when the meta-prior is narrow and poorly when wide, as the effective prior used by the PFN is the marginalisation of the prior family with respect to the meta prior and so is close to the true prior only in the former case.
-For the latter experiment, we benchmark against the industry standard extended Kalman filter (EKF), and a particle filter (PF), again with GPU implementation.
+In the former two settings, we benchmark our method against SVI \citep{svi}, implemented in PyTorch \citep{pytorch} with GPU parallelisation, and PFNs \citep{pfns}, also implemented in PyTorch, fitting a Riemann distribution with the same number of model outputs as our DT.
+Our code is available on GitHub. \footnote{\hyperlink{https://github.com/GWhittle110/distribution-transformers}{https://github.com/GWhittle110/distribution-transformers}} In the absence of a fixed prior, we train PFNs using the same sampling scheme as our method, effectively marginalising out the meta-prior, leaving a less informative prior.
+We expect PFNs to perform well when the meta-prior is narrow and poorly when wide, as the effective prior used by the PFN is the marginalisation of the prior family with respect to the meta-prior and so is close to the true prior only in the former case.
+For the latter experiment, we benchmark against the widely used extended Kalman filter (EKF) where possible, and a particle filter (PF), again with GPU implementation \cite{simon2006optimal, doucet2001sequential}.
 For the PF, we obtain a density via Gaussian kernel density estimation.